ad4mx/ad4mx/README.md

 ## Hi there! ✋
 ### ℹ About Me:
 - 👨‍💻 I'm a Python programmer from the Czech Republic
-- 💻 I use Python and SQLite daily
+- 💻 I use Python (and now Rust) daily!
 - 💬 You can talk to me about mechanical keyboards, headphones and computers
-- ⚡ Fun fact: An ostrich's brain is smaller than its eye, yet it's still bigger than mine
+- ☕ I drink code and write coffee

 ### My stats:
 [![ad4mx's GitHub stats](https://github-readme-stats.vercel.app/api?username=ad4mx&show_icons=true&theme=ayu-mirage&hide_border=true)](https://github.com/anuraghazra/github-readme-stats)